Skip to main content

 Format

-• anyOf: At least anyOf.minimumMatches of all info listed here must be satisfied for accepting a container image as signed.
+• anyOf: You must satisfy at least anyOf.minimumMatches of all listed verification information to accept a container image as signed.

 These two root keys accept an array of keys of type kind.
-A full list of accepted keys based on different use cases is given below.
+A full list of accepted keys based on different use cases is below:

-• githubAction: for signatures performed with Sigstore's keyless workflow inside GitHub Actions.
-Kubewarden checks this information against the x509 certificate extension workflow_repository created by the OpenID Connect of Github, and not only the issuer and subject.
-Hence, it is strongly recommended to use this kind if dealing with GitHub Actions.
+• githubAction: For signatures performed with Sigstore's keyless workflow inside GitHub Actions.
+Kubewarden checks this information against the x509 certificate extension workflow_repository created by the OpenID Connect of GitHub, and not only the issuer and subject.
+You should use this kind if dealing with GitHub Actions.

-• genericIssuer: for signatures performed with Sigstore's keyless worfklow, where the user needs to validate the certificate issuer and subject on their own.
+• genericIssuer: For signatures performed with Sigstore's keyless workflow, where the user needs to validate the certificate issuer and subject on their own.
 It accepts a subject, which can be:

-• equal: the value passed here must match exactly against the subject in the signing certificate.
+• equal: The value passed here must match exactly the subject in the signing certificate.

-the kind key optionally accepts an annotations key, with a list of key-values, that must be present in the signature.
+The kind key accepts an optional annotations key, with a list of key-values, that must be present in the signature.

 Example